 Start with familiar foods: Focus on what foods your child already likes that are paleo or lacto-paleo.
 Does your child like raisins? bananas?
 While transitioning your child, offer these foods freely.

 Next, look at “almost paleo” foods: What foods does your child love that can be easily made paleo with a simple ingredients switch can make a food paleo.
 Maybe it’s switching out almond butter for peanut butter.
 Maybe it’s switching to grass-fed meat and dairy.
 Maybe it’s using arrowroot starch/flour as a thickener instead of corn starch.
 Maybe it’s buying grass-fed no filler hot dogs (US Wellness Meats has 3 different kinds to choose from!).
-Does your child love meatballs or chicken fingers?
+Does your child love meatballs, chicken fingers, or fish sticks?
 The paleo versions are easy and taste great.
-My paleo muffin recipes also tend to be a hit because they just aren’t that different tasting from a wheat-flour based muffin.
+My paleo muffins and cookies also tend to be a hit because they just aren’t that different tasting from a wheat-flour based muffin.
 Whatever paleo versions of these foods you find that your child likes, offer them often.

-Then, look at sorta familiar and new foods: By “sorta familiar” foods, I mean things that might be a bit harder to present as an old favorite, like paleo bread or paleo club crackers.
+Then, look at sorta familiar and new foods: By “sorta familiar” foods, I mean things that might be a bit harder to present as an old favorite, like paleo bread (see all my bread recipes) or paleo crackers (see all my cracker recipes).
 They’re yummy but they also look a little different and taste different than the conventional version of these foods.
 Try them, don’t force them, and you might get lucky.
 Don’t make a battle out of the food, but try and encourage your child to taste it more than once.
 And as you are trying new paleo recipes for the family, offer them to your child (rather than relying on things you know they will eat).
 However you normally present meals, keep your rules the same (if you normally enforce a “eat what the rest of us are eating” rule or if you normally cook a different meal for your kids that you know they like), and don’t make a battle out of food.

 Allow some wiggle room for gluten-free treats: Just like adults are allowed an occasional gluten-free cheat, so are kids.
 Maybe you want to buy some gluten-free waffles (my toddler loves the Trader Joe’s ones) or allow some mashed potatoes from time to time.
 This might increase the variety your child is eating and help you get through the transition.